 Your usual plaque control procedures should be continued in the non-treated areas of your mouth.
 Your mouth will feel better and your breath will be better if you can clean well during the first week despite some soreness.
 You may be prescribed an antibacterial mouth rinse (Peridex or Periogard) to assist in plaque control after surgery.
-Gently brush the dressing and/or treated area with Q-tip dipped in mouth rinse.
+Do not forget to gently brush the dressing and/or treated teeth with Q-tip dipped in mouth rinse.
 The prescription antibacterial rinse is most effective if used after meals and before bed.
-If you use mouth rinse as a rinse, it may stain your other teeth.
+If you use the medicated mouth rinse as a rinse, it may stain your other teeth.
 Use of an oral irrigator (Water Pik) should be avoided in the surgical area for six to eight weeks.